CDCgov/data-exchange-messages/reports/README.md

 }
 ```
 **Notes**

-- `status`: The processing, failed, or delivered status will be determined by first finding all reports associated with the upload.
-Next, the report with the most recent timestamp will be examined.
-The status of that report will be provided.
-- `current_stage`: Find report with most recent timestamp for the upload ID and report the stage.
+- [1] `lastService`: Find report with most recent timestamp for the upload ID and report the service.
-- `current_action`: Find report with most recent timestamp for the upload ID and report the action.
+- [2] `lastAction`: Find report with most recent timestamp for the upload ID and report the action.
-- `filename`: Locate first found report with stage, "upload-status" for the upload ID and report the filename.
+- [3] `filename`: Locate first found report with service, "upload" and action "upload-status" for the given upload ID and report the filename.
-- `timestamp`: The first found report `dex_ingest_datetime` for this upload will be provided.
+- [4] `dexIngestTimestamp`: The first found report `dex_ingest_datetime` for this upload will be provided.
+All reports for a given upload ID should have the same `dex_ingest_datetime`.
-- `reports`: Array of the raw reports provided for this upload ID, sorted by timestamp with most recent first
+- [5] `reports`: Array of the raw reports provided for this upload ID.